Ted Williams: Relationship with Boston media and fans

 Williams was on uncomfortable terms with the Boston newspapers for nearly twenty years, as he felt they liked to discuss his personal life as much as his baseball performance.
-He maintained a career-long feud with Sport due to a 1948 feature article in which the reporter included a quote from Williams' mother.
+He maintained a career-long feud with Sport due to a 1948 feature article in which the reporter included a quote from Williams's mother.
 Insecure about his upbringing, and stubborn because of immense confidence in his own talent, Williams made up his mind that the "knights of the keyboard", as he derisively labeled the press, were against him.
 After having hit for the league's Triple Crown in 1947, Williams narrowly lost the MVP award in a vote where one Midwestern newspaper writer left Williams entirely off his ten-player ballot.

-During his career, some sportswriters also criticized aspects of Williams' baseball performance, including what they viewed as his lackadaisical fielding and lack of clutch hitting.
+During his career, some sportswriters also criticized aspects of Williams's baseball performance, including what they viewed as his lackadaisical fielding and lack of clutch hitting.
 Williams pushed back, saying: "They're always saying that I don't hit in the clutches.
 Well, there are a lot [of games] when I do."
 He also asserted that it made no sense crashing into an outfield wall to try to make a difficult catch because of the risk of injury or being out of position to make the play after missing the ball.

 Williams treated most of the press accordingly, as he described in his 1969 memoir My Turn at Bat.
 Williams also had an uneasy relationship with the Boston fans, though he could be very cordial one-to-one.
 He felt at times a good deal of gratitude for their passion and their knowledge of the game.
 On the other hand, Williams was temperamental, high-strung, and at times tactless.
 In his biography, Ronald Reis relates how Williams committed two fielding miscues in a doubleheader in 1950 and was roundly booed by Boston fans.
 He bowed three times to various sections of Fenway Park and made an obscene gesture.
 When he came to bat he spat in the direction of fans near the dugout.
-The incident caused an avalanche of negative media reaction, and inspired sportswriter Austen Lake's famous comment that when Williams' name was announced the sound was like "autumn wind moaning through an apple orchard."
+The incident caused an avalanche of negative media reaction, and inspired sportswriter Austen Lake's famous comment that, when Williams's name was announced, the sound was like "autumn wind moaning through an apple orchard."